- 8 Minutes to read

 On the client level, you will have the chance to make claim types active, and determine if they should be auto-approved.
 You cannot add new claim types on the client level, they must first be created from the global admin.

 The client level list will display all claim types, their category, and their active status.
-To activate (or inactivate) a claim type, click Edit.
+To activate (or inactivate) a claim type, click Edit or the Claim Type Name.

 This will open the Claim Type Details page.
 The name and category will not be editable from this page.
-Change the Active status by selecting the correct status from the dropdown menu.
+Change the Active status by toggling to the correct status.
 You may also opt to make the claim type auto-approved when submitted.

 Make any changes you need to here, and click Save.
 The updated Active status will now be listed in the Claim Types list.